turnkey-commerce/culbertsonexchange-blog/content/posts/2013-05-27-versioning-asp-net-web-api.md

 * Specify the version as a special request header, for example:
   > **X-API-VERSION: 3**

-There are pros and cons of each approach, and have been <a href="http://www.lexicalscope.com/blog/2012/03/12/how-are-rest-apis-versioned/" target="_blank">extensively discussed on the Internet</a> with religious fervor.&nbsp; I recently attended a [nice talk by Michael Pratt on how to version or not version your API][1] (be sure to use down arrows for pros and cons for each strategy).
+There are pros and cons of each approach, and have been [extensively discussed on the Internet](http://www.lexicalscope.com/blog/2012/03/12/how-are-rest-apis-versioned/) with religious fervor.
+I recently attended a [nice talk by Michael Pratt on how to version or not version your API][1] (be sure to use down arrows for pros and cons for each strategy).
 The best approach is to pick a strategy that best fits your use cases and to stick with it for consistency.

 ### Adding Versioning to ASP.Net Web API

 There are no versioning capabilities provided by the ASP.Net Web API out of the box.
-However there is a nice Nuget package called **<a href="http://nuget.org/packages/SDammann.WebApi.Versioning/" target="_blank">SDammann.WebApi.Versioning</a>** by [Sebastiaan Dammann][2] that extends the Web API with a versioning framework.
-The package is flexible in that it allows the API developer to choose one of the strategies mentioned above for the API versioning.&nbsp; This article will show how to set up the framework on a project.
+However there is a nice Nuget package called [SDammann.WebApi.Versioning](http://nuget.org/packages/SDammann.WebApi.Versioning/) by [Sebastiaan Dammann][2] that extends the Web API with a versioning framework.
+The package is flexible in that it allows the API developer to choose one of the strategies mentioned above for the API versioning.
+This article will show how to set up the framework on a project.

 #### Setting Up the Project